RichardHarwood/3D-Cell-Workflow/README.md

 # This notebook will outline a few really cool image analysis and image visualiation techniques in Python

-Firstly I will show how to automate visuliations
+Firstly, I will show how to automate visualisations
-I think this apporach is really cool because it creates STLS from the image stacks then renders these - for me this means endless possiblities (e.g. VR - 3D printing)
+I think this approach is really cool because it creates STLS from the image stacks then renders these - for me this means endless possibilities (e.g. VR - 3D printing)
 Here is how you make a STL from an image stack
-Its likely that not all the code is useful so to save this been a huge document chunks can be displayed by hitting toggle code
-Load Packages
+Load Packages:

 ```python
 In [1]: